-I have been attending homebirth since 2004, graduated midwifery school and became certified in 2007, and I have attended over 300 births in that time.
-I keep my practice small so that I may afford you all the time you need at appointments, and you get to know me on more than a clinical level, so you feel comfortable.
+Anita Woods has been catching babies at home since 2004, graduated midwifery school and became certified in 2007, and has attended over 300 births in that time.
+Homeborne is a small, intimate homebirth practice so that you are afforded all the time you need at appointments, and you get to know the midwife on more than a clinical level, so you feel comfortable.

 Do you practice delayed cord clamping?